MicrosoftDocs/win32/desktop-src/WmiSdk/receiving-snmp-traps-as-wmi-events.md

 ---
-Description: 'WMI automatically maps SNMP traps to WMI events.
-The system places the data contained in the trap in the corresponding properties of a WMI event instance for access by the WMI host machine.'
+Description: WMI automatically maps SNMP traps to WMI events.
+The system places the data contained in the trap in the corresponding properties of a WMI event instance for access by the WMI host machine.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '549f58a9-9d3b-41b9-a374-ab83877f63a7'
+ms.assetid: 549f58a9-9d3b-41b9-a374-ab83877f63a7
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Receiving SNMP Traps as WMI Events
+title: Receiving SNMP Traps as WMI Events ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Receiving SNMP Traps as WMI Events